evanx/redex/README.md

 ## Configuration

 Each processor is configured via a YAML file in the Redix `config` directory.
-(Such configuration should be managed using a private git repository, for versioning.)
+(Such configuration should be managed using a private git repository, for versioning, with Redix as a dependency.)

 The name of each processor (and its configuration file) is an "instance URI" e.g. `builtin/FileImporter.singleton.json.`